Neurobiology and Behavior

 Description

-The Mollusca, Volume 8: Neurobiology and Behavior, Part 2, provides an overview of the state of knowledge in molluscan neurobiology and behavior.
+The Mollusca, Volume 8: Neurobiology and Behavior, Part 1, provides an overview of the state of knowledge in molluscan neurobiology and behavior.
 It is part of a multivolume treatise that covers the areas of structure and function, metabolic biochemistry, molecular biomechanics, environmental biochemistry, physiology, ecology, reproduction and development, neurobiology and behavior, and evolution.
 The Mollusca is intended to serve a range of disciplines—zoology, biochemistry, physiology, and paleontology.
-It will prove useful to researchers and to all others with interests in mollusks.
-The book contains four chapters and begins with a discussion of neural control of cephalopod behavior.
-Subsequent chapters deal with the neuroanatomy of selected gastropod species; molluscan membranes, gates, and channels; and molluscan transmitters and modulators.
+It will prove useful to researchers and to all others with interests in molluscs.
+The book contains four chapters and begins with a chapter on the behavior of gastropod mollusks.
+Subsequent chapters deal with learning in gastropod mollusks, the neuronal control of behavior in gastropods, and the development and plasticity of molluscan neurons.

 Table of Contents